imdan/node_weather/README.md

 ## defaults and formatting

-If no arguments are passed in, the current default is Chicago, Illinois, but this can be changed by setting the city and state variables in weather.js.
+If no arguments are passed in, the current default is Chicago, Illinois, but this can be changed by setting the default city and state in /bin/index.js.
 Just make sure the capitalize function is still in place or that the names begin with a capital letter.

 Cities and states with spaces in their name must be formatted with an underscore like below.